newrelic/csec-go-agent/README.md

-# The New Relic Security Agent for Go is in preview and licensed under the New Relic Software License v1.0 Software Notice.
+#New Relic Security Agent for Go under the New Relic Software License v1.0 Software Notice.

 ##### Repo : [newrelic/csec-go-agent ](https://github.com/newrelic/csec-go-agent)

 ##### Package Name: newrelic_security_agent
 #
-The New Relic security agent for Go is in preview and is not generally available.This module enables instrumentation of golang application for interactive application security analysis (IAST) and exposes exploitable vulnerabilities.
+The New Relic Security Agent for Go under the New Relic Software License v1.0 Software Notice.This module enables instrumentation of golang application for interactive application security analysis (IAST) and exposes exploitable vulnerabilities.
 The IAST capability should only be used in pre-production environments as the application is tested for real exploitable vulnerabilities.

 # Installation